 Client charged with assault of a postal worker.
 MBL attorney motions to preclude identification based on illegal photo spread was granted and case was dismissed.

 Client charged with possession of counterfeit currency found during car search.
 KMBL attorney motion to suppress based on illegal automobile search was granted and case dismissed.

 Client charged with drug conspiracy.
 KMBL attorney moved for identification of confidential informant in order to defend case.
 Court granted motion.
 Rather than disclose identity, government dismissed the indictment.

 Client prosecuted for selling methamphetamine was facing a mandatory 20 years.
-KMBL investigated the case, discovered outrageous government conduct, and obtained dismissal.
+MBL investigated the case, discovered outrageous government conduct, and obtained dismissal.

 Client was charged with robbing four Vietnamese restaurants at gun point.
-Extensive litigation by a KMBL attorney resulted in dismissal due to lack of federal jurisdiction.
+Extensive litigation by a MBL attorney resulted in dismissal due to lack of federal jurisdiction.